cran/bayesboot/README.md

 ![](man/figures/README-president_summary-1.png)

-While it is possible to use a summary statistic that works on a resample of the original data, it is more efficient if it's possible to use a summary statistic that works on a *reweighting* of the original dataset.
+While it is possible to use a summary statistic that works on a resample of the original data, it is more efficient if it’s possible to use a summary statistic that works on a *reweighting* of the original dataset.
 Instead of using `mean` above it would be better to use `weighted.mean` like this:

 ``` r
 b2 <- bayesboot(heights, weighted.mean, use.weights = TRUE)
 ```

 The result of a call to `bayesboot` will always result in a `data.frame` with one column per dimension of the summary statistic.
 If the summary statistic does not return a named vector the columns will be called `V1`, `V2`, etc. The result of a `bayesboot` call can be further inspected and post processed.
 For example:

 ``` r
 # Given the model and the data, this is the probability that the mean